 What are beard & moustache oils used for?

 These oils moisturize facial hairs and the skin beneath.
 In addition, our oils are hydrating to the skin and help soften and tame beard hair, which means it also does double-duty as a styling agent.

 After showering, put 3-5 drops of beard oil (7-10 for fuller beards) into the palm of your hand and work the oil into your skin and beard.
 It's best to finish with a beard comb or beard brush to distribute the oil evenly.

 What is the 'Buy-1, Give-$1 Campaign'?

-By buying items from this collection, we'll utilize the buy-one-give-one model of business.
-That is, for every candle, wax melt, or beard oil purchased with the 'Buy-1, Give-$1' tag, Cedar & Scotch will donate $1 to One Tree Planted, a non-profit environmental charity on a mission of global reforestation.
+By buying items from this collection, we'll utilize the buy-one-give-one business model.
+For every candle purchased with the 'Buy-1, Give-$1' tag, Cedar & Scotch will donate $1 to One Tree Planted, a non-profit environmental charity on a mission of global reforestation.

 Notice of Non-Affiliation and Disclaimer

 We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with One Tree Planted or any of its subsidiaries or its affiliates.
 You can find the official One Tree website at https://onetreeplanted.org.

 The name One Tree Planted and related names, marks, emblems, and images are registered trademarks of their respective owners.